 Born in Granada, Spain, he was raised in a musical and cultural mix with a father who loved Cinema, Jazz, and the great symphonists and a mother who loved music and sang and played guitar for him since he was a baby.

 At age 3, he started singing in a choir and later picked up the violin at age 6, and piano at age 7, while improvising and composing in his free time.
 He soon joined the Granada Professional Conservatory, where he fell in love with Bach, Beethoven, and Chopin, and later discovered John Williams, Alberto Iglesias, John Corigliano, Ennio Morricone, Alexandre Desplat, and other composers who would become his heroes.
 His piano professor would often get mad at Pedro when instead of reading the music, he would play "fake" Chopin/Beethoven, playing his own version of the music instead of reading the original.

-He got his start at age 16, when he started orchestrating for Spanish film composers.
+He got his start at age 16 when he started orchestrating for Spanish film composer Carlos Martín.
 2 years later he moved to Boston to study Film Scoring, Conducting and Composition at Berklee College of Music where he was the President of the Society of Composers, taught music technology and held the position of Assistant Conductor of the Berklee Contemporary Symphony Orchestra.

-He graduated Summa Cum Laude on December 2019 and by February had scored 2 feature films as co-composer and orchestrated part of James Bond 007: No Time to Die (music by Hans Zimmer).
+He graduated Summa Cum Laude in December 2019 and by February had scored 2 feature films as co-composer and orchestrated part of James Bond 007: No Time to Die (music by Hans Zimmer).

-His most recent projects include Klaus (2019), the most ambitious animation feature film Netflix has ever made, nominated to an Academy Award, where he was an additional composer, and a Chinese Blockbuster film he is currently scoring.
+His most recent projects include Klaus (2019), the most ambitious animation feature film Netflix has ever made, nominated to an Academy Award, where he was an additional composer.